kostya-sh/parquet-go/compatibility/README.md

 # Compatibility Test

-Read a schema in Avro and output in parquet.
+Read a schema in Avro and output it in parquet format.
-Read the parquet file using the cpp implementation.
+Read the generated parquet file using the cpp implementation.

 go run ./compatibility/main.go && \
  ~/workspace/tune/parquet-cpp/bin/parquet_reader temp.parquet